HeyItsJustFelix/Felix.Study/sounds/README.md

 - Files should be relatively short (2-5 seconds recommended)
 - Make sure FFmpeg is installed on your system for audio playback

+## Volume Control

+- Use `/pomovolume [0-100]` to adjust notification volume
+- Default volume is 50%
+- Volume can be adjusted with buttons in the pomodoro control panel
+- Test sounds are played when adjusting volume

 ## Note

 If no sound files are found, the bot will still function but won't play audio notifications in voice channels.
 Text notifications will still work in the study channel.